 GPStRs think highly of the Programme and many of them have gone on to practise locally on completion of their training.
 We have highly motivational Trainers and Programme Directors, and benefits from a wide choice of excellent training practices are available, including rural dispensing practices in village locations or small market towns and urban practices.

-The programmes comprise of 20 months in general practice posts and 16 months in 4 of the following hospital specialties: A & E, Paediatrics, Elderly Care, O & G, Cardiology, Psychiatry, Psychogeriatrics, Acute Medicine and Trauma & Orthopaedics.
-Hospital based posts cover Lincolnshire Psychiatry NHS Trust and United Lincolnshire Hospital NHS Trust which include Lincoln County Hospital and Pilgrim Hospital, Boston.
+The programmes comprise a mix of general practice posts and hospital specialties: A&E, Paediatrics, Elderly Care, O&G, Cardiology, Psychiatry, Psychogeriatrics, Community Psychiatry, Acute Medicine, Palliative Care and Trauma & Orthopaedics.
+Hospital based posts cover Lincolnshire Partnerhsip NHS Foundation Trust (Psychiatry posts) and United Lincolnshire Hospitals NHS Trust which include Lincoln County Hospital and Pilgrim Hospital, Boston.

 East Midlands has been allocated a small number of TERS payments in Sherwood Forest and Lincolnshire as part of the Targeted Enhanced Recruitment Scheme (TERS) - https://gprecruitment.hee.nhs.uk/Recruitment/TERS/England

 Within Lincolnshire there are two main areas, Lincoln and Boston.

 The Education Centre-based teaching is half day release for all trainees.
 The emphasis of the teaching varies according to the stage of training.
 There is an emphasis throughout on developing communication skills.
 Knowledge-based topics tend to be the main focus of GPRs in their first 2 years providing the basis for success in the AKT element of MRCGP.
 ST3s teaching is focused towards enhancing success in the CSA followed by sessions aimed at preparing the GPR for independent practice once they qualify.